cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``true``
    * - authentication.mutual.spire.install.enabled
      - Enable SPIRE installation.
-This will only take effect only if auth.mTLS.spire.enabled is true
+This will only take effect only if authentication.mutual.spire.enabled is true
      - bool
      - ``false``
    * - authentication.mutual.spire.install.namespace